 The steps I’ve outlined here are the beginning ones to open up to new possibilities for handling emotionally charged situations, and stepping out of old beliefs and habits that keep us feeling stuck.
 And truthfully, whenever people feel powerless anger, frustration or even rage tend to be close behind.

-Need additional ideas for dealing with challenging family members during the holidays?
-For a more “HEARTFELT” holiday, be sure to also read my 4-part article series on healing and renewing the most important relationships in our lives.
-Set yourself up for success and greater peace of mind by walking through the questions and exercises NOW…instead of realizing later that you could have used some new coping and communication strategies!
+Need additional ideas for dealing with challenging family members? during the holidays?
+Check out Take Back Your Life: A Caregiver’s Guide to Finding Freedom in the Midst of Overwhelm.
+You can heal and renew the most important relationships in your life.
+Set yourself up for success and greater peace of mind by walking through the questions and exercises in chapter 5…instead of realizing later that you could have used some new coping and communication strategies!

-Please reach out for one-on-one support if you want to explore this issue further.
+Take Back Your Life: A Caregiver’s Guide to Finding Freedom in the Midst of Overwhelm is a great place to start if you want to explore this issue further.
+You can get a free chapter here.
 While changing old beliefs is necessary to grow and evolve in our lives, getting support through these life transitions makes the journey much easier.
-Just email me at Loren@BeingWellWithin.com, or call me at (201) 486-6720.